cryptonative-ch/aqua-interface/CONTRIBUTING.md

 # Style Project Structure

-At Mesa, we are using React to build the frontend.
+At Aqua, we are using React to build the frontend.
 Our current code structure looks like.

 ## General Components